production-agents-for-compliance/claude-chatbot/OG_README.md

 - [Claude API Documentation](https://docs.claude.com)
 - [Claude Cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of code snippets and guides for common tasks
 - [Claude API Fundamentals Course](https://github.com/anthropics/courses/tree/master/anthropic_api_fundamentals)

-## Contributing

-We welcome contributions to the Claude Quickstarts repository!
-If you have ideas for new quickstart projects or improvements to existing ones, please open an issue or submit a pull request.

 ## Community and Support